MyPortugalHoliday.com

 Ermida da Memória

-The Ermida da Memória is a small, square chapel located on the edge of the Sítio cliffs, marking the site of a legendary medieval miracle.
-Founded in the 14th century, the chapel commemorates the story of the nobleman Dom Fuas Roupinho, who was saved from a fatal fall in 1182.
-According to local tradition, Roupinho was hunting a deer in heavy fog when his horse nearly galloped over the precipice.
+The Ermida da Memória is a small, square chapel perched on the edge of the Sítio cliffs, marking the site of a legendary medieval miracle.
+Founded in the 14th century, it commemorates the story of the nobleman Dom Fuas Roupinho, who was saved from a fatal fall in 1182.
+According to local tradition, Roupinho was hunting a deer in heavy fog when his horse nearly galloped straight over the precipice.

-After he invoked the protection of the Virgin Mary, the horse stopped instantly at the cliff’s edge, saving his life.
-The interior of this modest building is decorated with traditional blue and white azulejo tiles that depict the miraculous event.
-Despite its small size, the chapel holds great importance in Nazaré's history.
+After he invoked the protection of the Virgin Mary, the horse stopped instantly at the cliff's edge, saving his life.
+The interior of this modest building is decorated with traditional blue and white azulejo tiles depicting the miraculous event.
+Despite its small size, the chapel holds great importance in Nazaré's history, and is well worth a few minutes of your time while you are exploring the headland.

 Ermida da Memória Nazare